bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/node-modules.md

 # Storage Databases

 The `bitmarkd` program uses [LevelDB](https://github.com/google/leveldb) as its storage backend.
 LevelDB is a fast key-value storage that doesn't have the concept of logical tables found in traditional relational databases; instead, it partitions the key space by adding a prefix byte to each key.
-The key-value pairs with the same prefix corresponds to a pool of data entries with the same attributes.
-The values to be stored are compactly serialized to reduce the disk usage.
+The key-value pairs with the same prefix correspond to a pool of data entries with the same attributes.
+The values to be stored are compactly serialized to reduce disk usage.

 There are two separate LevelDB databases under the data directory of `bitmarkd`: blocks DB and index DB.